 England and Wales Birth Index April/May/June 1879

 I then looked for Harriett Jones’ baptism, and found it quickly, thanks to the knowledge that her family were living in Islington, Middlesex, and that her father was a rope maker.
 The record also confirmed her mother’s name as Frances Mary, and showed the family living at St James Street, Islington.
 It showed that Harriett was born on 7 April 1852 and baptised on 2 January 1859.
-This Parish Record revealed a lot of information, as three of Harriett’s siblings were also baptised on the same day, John born 28 August 1848, Edwin born 17 January 1854 and Charlotte Elizabeth 29 August 1856.
-The records coming from page 92 of the Parish Book of St Mary Islington.
+This Parish Record revealed a lot of information, as three of Harriett’s siblings were also baptised on the same day, John born 28 August 1848, Edwin born 17 January 1854 and Charlotte Elizabeth born 29 August 1856.
+The records coming from page 92 and 93 of the Parish Book of St Mary Islington.

 I was quickly extending the family tree and collecting records for the Fuller and Jones families.